Bass Masters (The Ren & Stimpy Show): Production

 The premise was written in 1992 at Spümcø by Richard Pursel, which was never approved by series creator John Kricfalusi.
+George Liquor as one of the characters featured in the original storyline.
 After Kricfalusi's firing, Games Animation produced the episode in the third season.
-Due to Pursel's refusal to join Games Animation, showrunner Bob Camp took over direction of the episode and rewrote the story with Jim Gomez, changing the story by shoehorning in the character of Wilbur Cobb, whom he did to provide a living to voice actor Jack Carter.
-Bill Wray noted that this kind act worked to the detriment of the show, as the character became progressively less likable after he was promoted from a one-time character.
+Due to Pursel's refusal to join Games Animation, showrunner Bob Camp took over direction of the episode and rewrote the story with Jim Gomez, by changing the story altogether, and even replacing George Liquor (of which Kricfalusi obtained the rights to) to Wilbur Cobb, whom he appeared in one of the previous episodes "Stimpy's Cartoon Show".
+Like his last appearance, he was provided to a living voice actor Jack Carter.
+Bill Wray noted that this kind act worked to the detriment of the show, as the character became progressively less likable after he was promoted from a one-time character based on his appearance in "Stimpy's Cartoon Show".

 Reception

 American journalist Thad Komorowski gave the episode two out of five stars, considering the episode to be extremely unmemorable.